Gex: Enter the Gecko: Nintendo 64 version

+Due to hardware limitations, the Nintendo 64 version, called Gex 64, features limited audio, a different introduction, no main menu, and no cut scenes in comparison with the PlayStation and Windows versions.
+Three secret levels, one normal level, and two bonus levels are removed.
+The Nintendo 64 version includes the exclusive "Gecques Cousteau" level centered on the RMS Titanic and plays almost entirely underwater.

 Plot

-Following his victory over Rez in the Media Dimension, Gex has retired from the public eye and turned to solitude.
+Following his victory over Rez in the Media Dimension, Gex (voiced by comedian Dana Gould in the North American release, Leslie Phillips in the European release, and Mitsuo Senda in the Japanese release) has retired from the public eye and turned to solitude.

-Two years later, his quiet life is soon turned upside down when one day he was watching television when all of a sudden, it goes blank and Rez's image begins flashing on the screen.
-Two government agents also appear and abduct Gex to their headquarters, in which Gex is interrogated.
-The agents explain that Rez has returned and they need his help in taking him down again.
+Two years later, Gex has his quiet life turned upside down when one day he is watching television when all of a sudden, it goes blank and Rez's image begins flashing on the screen.
+Two government agents appear and explain that Rez has returned and they need Gex's help in taking him down again.
 Gex refuses, saying that he has already saved the world once and that they should try to find someone else.
+In response, the agents abduct Gex to their headquarters, in which Gex is interrogated.
 When the agents make a fair negotiation for a huge sum of cash and gadgets, Gex tells them everything.
 He accepts the mission, to which he leaves the building and is then accosted by a female agent who introduces herself as Agent Xtra and wishes him good luck.

-After navigating numerous television channels in the Media Dimension, Gex finally confronts Rez and the two battle once again until Gex drops a huge television set on Rez severely weakening him.
+After navigating numerous television channels in the Media Dimension, Gex finally confronts Rez, and the two battle once again until Gex drops a huge television set on Rez severely weakening him.
 In desperation, Rez tells Gex through a television that he is his father.
 Gex merely turns the television off.
 Whether or not he believes Rez is unknown.
 In the final scene, Gex shares a hotel room with Nikki from the Pandemonium series.